michaelcourcy/kasten-ocp-etcd-backup/readme.md

 Create a policy that backup openshift-etcd namespace with a before hook and an after hook that invoke the blueprint action beforeBackup and afterBackup.

 ![policy](./images/policy.png)

-# How it works

-- the before hook will create the PVC, the EtcdBackup resource and wait for the EtcdBackup to complete.
-The etcd backup has been created on the PVC.
-- Kasten will protect the namespace with the PVC so now you have a restorepoint that contains the PVC that contains the etcd backup.
-- the after hook will clean up the EtcdBackuo resource and the PVC so that the next policy run can recreate them.

-Depending of your retention you'll be able to restore the PVC in the restore point of your choice and follow the [restore procedure](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/backup_and_restore/control-plane-backup-and-restore#creating-automated-etcd-backups_backup-etcd) given by RedHat.